 legal resources necessary to hold negligent facilities accountable.

-Information & Ratings on The Citadel Rehabilitation and Nursing Center at Kingsbridge, Bronx, New York
+The Citadel Rehabilitation and Nursing Center at Kingsbridge Abuse and Neglect Lawyers

 Let our team of dedicated abuse prevention lawyers handle your case to take quick legal action.
 We have handled cases like yours and can help your family, too.
 Contact us now so we can begin working on your case today to ensure you receive financial compensation to recover your damages.